Austrias Annual Inflation Slows To 10.2% In December 2022 - UrduPoint

 Austria's Annual Inflation Slows To 10.2% In December 2022

-ANKARA, Jan 5 (UrduPoint / Pakistan Point News - 5th Jan, 2023 ) :Austria's annual consumer inflation slowed to 10.2% in December 2022, according to a flash estimate released on Thursday.
+ANKARA, Jan 8 (UrduPoint / Pakistan Point News - 8th Jan, 2023 ) ::Austria's annual consumer inflation slowed to 10.2% in December 2022, according to a flash estimate released on Thursday.

 The figure was down from 10.6 % in November and 11% in October thanks to electricity price brake and the noticeable easing of price pressure on fuel, the country's statistical office said in a statement.